markjnkim/es_mod/01-html/content/step-3-hero.md

 This was another dense lesson of concepts and syntax.
 Don't worry that you haven't nailed everything down yet, this will happen in time with practice.
 In programming, practice doesn't make perfect, it makes developers.
 Programming isn't something you can watch in a youtube video or read in a book to make yourself proficient.
 The one and only way to become a developer is to practice practice practice, which means a lot of playing around in sand boxes and DevTools to see what does what.
 If you get stuck, become a Google-fu master since this is a vital developer skill that can get you unstuck.
 Your answer is out there, now you just have to go find it.

-- **HTML5 Semantic Elements** are an important part of the modern web that can help organize a web page by using meaningful tag names as well as accessibility-wise assisting screen readers interpret the page.
+- **HTML5 Semantic Elements** are an important part of the modern web that can help with organization by using meaningful tag names that relate function and purpose as well as with accessibility by assisting screen readers interpret the page and communicate the relevancy of each element relative to the document.
 - **Class Attributes as CSS Selectors** help target specific elements on our document for custom styling.
+Once we have our selector we can create our CSS rule and declare the properties to change.
 - **Position Property** helps us with the layout of our page by allowing positioning of elements relative to each other or the browser window or viewport.
+Important to understand the differences especially between a relative and absolute position.
 - **CSS box model** is the layout design model of the Web, based on labeling each layer of our box diagrams to improve spacing, styling, and legibility of our HTML elements.
+It is key to understand the position of each layer of the element starting from the content, padding, border, and margin.
 - **DevTools** are a front-end developer's best friend.
+We can make temporary changes to our view in the browser by selecting an element of interest and then changing our CSS and/or HTML in the DevTools window by changing the CSS rules or markup.
 We will get well acquainted with its various tools as the course progresses.

 Now let's continue onto our next lesson and complete the "What We Do" section.